-PHY106 Introduction to Astronomy
+PHY106 Introduction to Astronomy 4

-Prerequisite: Reading proficiency Introduction to Astronomy is a general education course which is designed to acquaint students with the structure of our solar system and the universe.
+Introduction to Astronomy is a general education course which is designed to acquaint students with the structure of our solar system and the universe.
 Laboratory time is required.
 Two Saturday four-hour observation nights are included as part of the laboratory.
 (F,O)